Checklist for planning your own funeral

 Paying for your funeral in advance

-According to analysis by OneFamily and data from MoneyHelper, two out of every five (42%) funeral plans and life cover policies won’t pay enough for even a basic cremation.
-Even more worryingly, 68% of people over 50 in the UK don’t have any life cover or a paid funeral plan at all.
+According to analysis by OneFamily and data from MoneyHelper, 68% of people over 50 in the UK don’t have any life cover or a paid funeral plan at all, meaning their family or friends will need to foot the bill.

 Taking out an over-50s life cover insurance policy could mean at least some of the cost of your funeral is taken care of.

-Some policies, including OneFamily's Over 50s Life Cover, give the option to add a funeral funding feature.
+Some policies, including OneFamily's Over 50s Life Cover, come with funeral funding.
 This means payment can be made directly from the policy to your chosen funeral director when the bill is settled, so there's no need for the cost of the funeral to be found up front.

 OneFamily’s Over-50s Life Cover also pays out if you’re diagnosed as being terminally ill.